 The terrain in New Zealand is mostly mountainous with large coastal plains.
 It’s the converging Australian and Pacific tectonic plates that have sculpted these mountain chains like the Southern Alps.

 New Zealand, a land of captivating landscapes and natural wonders, boasts an impressive array of geographical features that span from majestic peaks to sprawling plains.
 Among its remarkable landmarks, Mount Cook (known as Aoraki in the indigenous Maori language) stands as an iconic testament to the country’s rugged beauty and dynamic topography.

 Other notable geographic features are the Kaikoura Ranges which lie to the northeast, and the Canterbury Plains to the east.
 Additionally, the West Coast is indented with its rough coastlines like the Fiordland.
 All these types of landscapes created the ideal setting for the setting of the Lord of the Rings.
 Because of its tectonic movement, the risk of earthquakes, tsunamis, and volcanic activity is high.

 New Zealand Regions Map

-Regions are the first-level administrative unit in New Zealand that are divided geographically and administratively.
-Currently, there are 16 regions that are part of New Zealand.
+Regions are the first-level administrative units in New Zealand that are divided geographically and administratively.
+Currently, 16 regions are part of New Zealand.
 While eleven of the regions have regional councils, five have territorial authority.
 The second-level administration units are districts.
 But they are not subdivisions of regions.
 Instead, they have their own geographic boundary and can fall into one or more regions.